HyperRogue

-HyperRogue is an independent video game developed by Zeno Rogue.
+HyperRogue is a free and open-source independent video game developed by Zeno Rogue.
 It is a roguelike inspired by the puzzle game Deadly Rooms of Death and the art of M. C. Escher, taking place in the hyperbolic plane.

 Gameplay

 HyperRogue is a turn-based game in which the player controls one character exploring a world based on hyperbolic geometry, with cells arranged as a truncated order-7 triangular tiling by default (with a few exceptions).
 The player can also choose to play on some other tilings and honeycombs in two and three dimensions, in all eight Thurston geometries, along with a variety of quotient spaces.
-It borrows procedural generation and permadeath from the roguelike genre, and puzzle-based combat from Deadly Rooms of Death.
+It borrows procedural generation and permadeath from the roguelike genre, and puzzle-based combat of Deadly Rooms of Death.

 The world consists of 72 lands, each of which has a different theme, treasure, enemies, mechanics, and a magical power; the lands are usually separated by hyperbolic straight lines ("Great Walls") and change as one travels, thus allowing monsters and magical powers to interact between the different lands.
-The world is procedurally generated on the fly; some of the lands have to be unlocked by fulfilling a prerequisite in the given play (e.g., collecting a given number of treasures).
+The world is procedurally generated on the fly; some of the lands must be unlocked by fulfilling a prerequisite in the given play (e.g., collecting a certain number of treasures).

-The main goal of the game is to collect treasures while avoiding being trapped by enemies.
+The main goal of the game is to collect treasures while avoiding entrapment by enemies.
 Other than simply collecting the treasures, there are several major quests to undertake (Yendor quest, Prince(ss) quest, Hyperstone Quest and the Holy Grail).

-The basic gameplay is inspired by Deadly Rooms of Death.
+The gameplay is inspired by Deadly Rooms of Death.
 The basic enemies alternate their turns with the player; in their turn, the player or an enemy can stay in place, move or attack an adjacent cell.
 The player and basic enemies can be killed with a single hit.
 Similar to the check rule in chess, the game does not allow the player to make moves which would lead them to be immediately killed.
 While defeating a single enemy is not a problem, tactical planning is essential for winning fights with multiple enemies at once.
 This basic formula is altered in many ways: there are monsters of varying speeds, multi-tile monsters such as Ivies, sandworms, snakes and dragons, and monsters which have to be attacked in a specific way.

-The game has many special modes, allowing the player to specific on a specific challenge (Pure Tactics Mode, Yendor Challenge), or changing a crucial aspect of the game (chaos mode where lands change very quickly as you travel, shoot'em up mode which is continuous rather than turn-based and grid-based, and orb strategy mode where orbs can be used at any time instead of being picked up in the world).
+The game has many special modes, allowing the player to take on a specific challenge (Pure Tactics Mode, Yendor Challenge), or changing a crucial aspect of the game (Chaos Mode where lands change very quickly as you travel, Shoot'em Up Mode which is continuous rather than turn-based and grid-based, and Orb Strategy Mode where orbs can be used at any time instead of being picked up in the world).
 The source code also contains a visualization engine, called RogueViz.